matthewtraughber/pixel_manual-update_guide/README.md

 ### TWRP
 #### Flashing TWRP (temporarily or permanent)
 There are two installation options.
-You can 'permanently' install the TWRP alpha over the stock recovery, or just temporarily boot into it to root the Pixel.
+You can 'permanently' install TWRP over the stock recovery, or just temporarily boot into it to root the Pixel.

 * In the terminal, navigate to the directory where the TWRP ```[filename].img``` exists
 * Start by rebooting the Pixel into the bootloader